astorguy/py4spice/README.md

 Lightweight Python package interface to Ngspice

 ## Motivation
 [Ngspice](https://ngspice.sourceforge.io/) is an open source electrical circuit simulator.
 It typically executes in batch mode using an archaic script interface.
-The ***Python-for-Spice*** package facilitates Ngspice interaction using Python scripts.
+The ***Python-for-Spice*** package facilitates Ngspice execution using Python scripts.
 You can launch multiple analyses and convert the results to [NumPy](https://numpy.org/) arrays, enabling downstream computation or plotting with [Matplotlib](https://matplotlib.org/).
 The motivation for Python-for-Spice is to access Ngspice from within a Python script, enabling advanced analysis of electrical circuits.

 A modest knowledge of Ngspice and Python is required.